malmgrenola/feed-us/README.md

 ### Existing Features

-- [Browse meals](wireframes/browse-meals.png) - allows user to to find a recepie by searching for a dish by using the query filed.
+- [Find meals](wireframes/browse-meals.png) - allows users to find a recipe by searching for a dish by using the query field.
-- [Dinner planning](wireframes/planning.png) - allows user to get a dinner overview by draging dishes between days.
+- [Week Schedule](wireframes/planning.png) - allows users to get a weekly dinner overview.
-- [Shopping list](wireframes/shoppinglist.png) - Allows user to establish a shopping list where additional item can be added.
+- [Shopping list](wireframes/shoppinglist.png) - Allows users to establish a shopping list where additional items can be added.
+- [Favourite meals](wireframes/favourites.png) - Allows users to see all meals set as users favourites.
-- [Meals details page](wireframes/meal.png) - let the user see the recepie details for the meal.
+- [Meals details page](wireframes/meal.png) - let the user see the recipe details for the meal.
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...